monsonite/Gigatron-Simulator/README.md

 Below is a screenshot of the "Front Panel".
 For ease of monitoring the process, multiple 7-segment displays allow you to view ROM Address, Instruction, Data, RAM Address, Output Register, Switch Inputs etc.

+A new front panel that allows data entry to the RAM from a hex-heypad is shown further down this ReadMe

 The design deviates a little from the real Gigatron - registers are 4-bit 74xx173 as they have a better pin arrangement than the 8-bit 74xx377.